KopfdesDaemons/grundbuch-musterantrag.de/README.md

 # www.grundbuch-musterantrag.de

 A website about German land registry law, with the option to generate free applications.
 There is a user-friendly form.
 The user is guided through the form step by step.
-At the end, a .docx and a .pdf file are generated.
+At the end, a .odt and a .pdf file are generated.

 The website also offers a concise introduction to land registry law for laypeople.